learn-co-curriculum/python-intro-to-strings/README.md

    * [DATATYPE] [DOT] [METHOD NAME] [PARENTHESES]

-Here's another example.
-And as you can see, it follows the same format.
+Here are some examples, which we can see follow the same format:

 ```python